rainbowchook/face-app/README.md

 # Faces App

+It is a Single Page Application (SPA) that allows users to detect faces and their associated emotions or sentiments in images.

 This front-end web project was deployed to [https://face-app-lilac.vercel.app/](https://face-app-lilac.vercel.app/).

 The GitHub repo of the corresponding API that this front-end app calls is on (https://github.com/rainbowchook/face-app-api)[https://github.com/rainbowchook/face-app-api].